The Stage 1 EcoBoost Fiesta produces more power and more torque at any point in the rev range.

-Many people, including me, rave about how the good the little 1.0-litre EcoBoost engines are.
-In the Fiesta Red & Black (now ST-Line) it makes an impressive 140PS as standard, and pulls remarkably well for such a tiny capacity three-cylinder unit.
+Many people, including me, rave about how good the little 1.0-litre EcoBoost engines are.
+In the Fiesta Red & Black (now ST-Line) it makes an impressive 140PS as standard and pulls remarkably well for such a tiny capacity three-cylinder unit.

-But tuners have been fettling with things and say that the results they have coaxed from the award-winning 1.0-litre really transform the car.
-Revo are even predicting the three-cylinder to be the next big thing in Ford tuning circles for 2017.
+But tuners have been fettling with things.
+They say that the results they have coaxed from the award-winning 1.0-litre really transform the car.
+Revo is even predicting the three-cylinder to be the next big thing in Ford tuning circles for 2017.

-To see what all the fuss was about we spoke to Revo and have come up with a plan to show you just what is possible from tuning the 1.0-litre.
-We’ll start with a standard car, and the tune it through to Stage 2 levels, complete with supporting hardware upgrades along the way.
+To see what all the fuss was about we spoke to Revo and have come up with a plan.
+Showing you just what is possible from tuning the 1.0-litre.
+We’ll start with a standard car.
+And tune it through to Stage 2 levels, complete with supporting hardware upgrades along the way.

-The full feature will follow when we have captured all the data, but the whole process began this month with a trip to Revo for installation of their Stage 1 software.
-Before the remap was flashed though, we took the opportunity to bolt the car to Revo’s own hub dyno, so we could get a base figure for the car’s output.
-Unsurprisingly the standard car was making 118hp at the wheels – which roughly equates to the 140PS we’d expect to see at the flywheel.
+The full feature will follow when we have captured all the data.
+But the whole process began this month with a trip to Revo for installation of their Stage 1 software.
+Before the remap was flashed though, we took the opportunity to bolt the car to Revo’s own hub dyno.
+Giving us a base figure for the car’s output.
+Unsurprisingly the standard car was making 118hp at the wheels.
+Which roughly equates to the 140PS we’d expect to see at the flywheel.

-Then it was time to install the Stage 1 software, and run the car on the dyno again.
+Then it was time to install the Stage 1 software and run the car on the dyno again.
 The result this time was a very impressive 138hp at the wheels – roughly equating to 160-165bhp at the flywheel!
 And that was on cheap fuel!
-The guys at Revo say that on decent V-Power fuel the car would be able to run around 6degs more ignition timing, which would result in around 5-6bhp extra!
+The guys at Revo say that on decent V-Power fuel the Fiesta EcoBoost would be able to run around 6degs more ignition timing, which would result in around 5-6bhp extra!